The Tropics exhibit and Walk Through Aviary

 Designed to get as much sunshine as possible, the aviaries are surrounded with exotic gardens featuring plants which thrive in Cornwall’s mild climate.

-There are many beautiful parrot species to see here including Golden Conures, Palm Cockatoos, Red-tailed Black Cockatoos, Blue and Gold, Blue-throated and Hyacinth Macaws, Crimson-bellied Conures and a big flock of chattering Budgerigars (please note the species will vary over time).
+There are many beautiful parrot species to see.
+This may include Golden Conures, Palm Cockatoos, Red-tailed Black Cockatoos, Blue and Gold, Blue-throated and Hyacinth Macaws, Crimson-bellied Conures and a big flock of chattering Budgerigars (please note the species will vary over time).